greyspurv2/sklearn_tutorial/README.md

 This repository contains notebooks and other files associated with my [Scikit-learn](http://scikit-learn.org) tutorial.

 This _fork_ is by Ian Ozsvald, this contains light edits for Python 3.5+ in 2017 along with some re-ordering.
 No fundamental changes have been made.
 Full attribution goes to Jake for writing this tutorial.
+Slight change below to the `conda` setup.
+The most relevant of Jake's videos to this tutorial seems to be from PyCon 2015: https://www.youtube.com/watch?v=L7R4HUQ-eQ0

 ## Installation Notes
 This tutorial requires the following packages: